News

 TIMELESS: “Looking Back . . .”
 Garth Brings Home Six Awards, Including Top Country Video for “The Dance,” at the 1991 Academy of Country Music Awards

 Garth’s first award was Top Country Video for “The Dance.”
 Directed by John Lloyd Miller, the heartfelt video enhances the song’s themes of love, loss, and embracing life’s beauty and uncertainty.
 Like all of Garth’s music videos, it adds another dimension to the song.
 Garth talks candidly about how the song reflects his outlook on life.
 The video combines his performance with clips of John F. Kennedy, Martin Luther King, Jr., Keith Whitley, and others who boldly pursued their dreams before their lives were cut short.
-As Garth says at the beginning, “If they could come back, I think they’d say to us what the lyrics of ‘The Dance’ say.”
+As Garth says at the beginning of the video, “If they could come back, I think they’d say to us what the lyrics of ‘The Dance’ say.”

 Accepting the award, Garth thanked the people who wrote letters saying how much “The Dance” meant to them.
 “Thanks for hearing what we’re trying to say.
 God bless you.”